scott-mewett/collector/docs/minimum-requirements/rbac.md

 The RealTheory collector requires specific RBAC access in order to successfully install it within your cluster.

-## How do I check that I have the required access to install the collector?
+## How do I check if I have the required access to install the collector?

 If RBAC is enabled, you will require RBAC access to create a service account, cluster role, cluster role binding and a deployment.